bradford415/CALM/README.md

 sample4    normal
 ```

- Move both of these files into the input directory.
+ Move both files into the input directory.
 Example commands to move input files into the input directory
 ```bash
 # Start from inside the main project directory then move into the input directory
 cd input